-Flight Sergeant Lloyd Sidney Dyer served in the Royal New Zealand Air Force.
-Lloyd was the son of Henry Dyer and Mary Dyer (née Stewart) of Wellington, New Zealand.
-His siblings were William Henry Dyer and Betty May Dyer (Divehall).
-He was born on 12th May 1915.
+Flight Sergeant Lloyd Sidney Dyer (415185) served in the Royal New Zealand Air Force during the Second World War.
+Born on 12th May 1915, he was the son of Henry Dyer and Mary Dyer (née Stewart) of Wellington, New Zealand.

-Sergeant Dyer’s grave is in Glenalina Section AS, Grave 10, Belfast City Cemetery, Co.
-Antrim.
+Lloyd Sidney Dyer’s grave is in Glenalina Section AS, Grave 10, Belfast City Cemetery, Belfast.